DiceDB/dice/README.md

 - learn about advanced data structures, algorithms, and event loops
 - collaborate with other engineers and contribute back to Open Source

+## Tenet

+- remain product-first
+- remain the easiest to work with

+### Highlights

+- [planned] Semi-persistent Storage
+- [planned] Efficient concurrency using Goroutines

 ## Setting up

 To run DiceDB locally, you will need